 While making home improvements is super important for the ultimate value of your home if nobody knows about them when you are selling, you are missing a real marketing opportunity.
 A top real estate agent will use creative real estate marketing to enhance the appeal of your property.

 Big Structural Impacts

 There are a few improvements that can make a severe structural impact to your home, and bring it into the modern world in an immediate way.
 Kitchen upgrades, for instance, are an excellent way to take a home from old and dated to fresh and appealing.

-Homes that have upgraded kitchens do exceptionally well because there are very few buyers who want to tackle a kitchen replacement as one of the first things they do when moving into a new home.
+Homes that have updated kitchens do exceptionally well because there are very few buyers who want to tackle a kitchen replacement as one of the first things they do when moving into a new home.

 Upgrades like these are time-consuming and can be expensive, but they are also areas of the home that people look hard at when buying.
 Kitchens and baths are in fact the most important improvements that will help sell your house!